 3. Messy Spin

 There are two main problems that prevent people from styling out their 360's to the best of their ability.
 Luckily, they're easy fixes with a little practice.

 - Window Wipers - These are when your hands are flailing around on the jump and in the air.
 Contradictory to what your brain thinks, by flailing your arms, you are throwing yourself further off balance.
 The fix to this problem just requires a little will power.
 Just try extra hard to keep your hands and arms relaxed and by your sides.
 The style will come!
 Pro Tip: Grab your board, you physically won't be able to flail your arms.

 - The Stiffy - These are the riders that have super stiff legs throughout the jumps.
 They may be spinning their 360's all the way through, but, it doesn't look or feel natural.
 Simply practice bending your legs a little bit during your regular riding, and slowly transitioning your new relaxed posture onto the slopes.

 Try putting your arms by your side when you start doing 3's.
 This means you have a nice clean 3 and sets you up for when you start including grabs.

-Essentially, a clean backside 360 is a staple trick on the mountain that practically everyone will be able to learn and master with a little practice.
-Snow's just around the corner, and we at Snowboard Addiction can't wait to get back out riding, and to create more video's to help you become the best shredders you can be!
+A clean Backside 360 is a staple trick on the mountain that practically everyone will be able to learn and master with a little practice.
+The snow is just around the corner, and we at Snowboard Addiction can't wait to get back out riding and to create more video's to help you become the best shredders you can be!